JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 load each data item `x = X[i]` *once* (so that it goes into cache, or into a register for small enough types), and then perform several operations like `f(2x^2 + 6x^3 - sqrt(x))` on `x` while you still have fast access to it, before loading the next datum;
 this is called "temporal locality."
-The ordinary vectorized code discards this potential locality: each `X[i]` is loaded once for a single small operation like `2*X[i]`, writing the result out to a temporary array before immediately reading the next `X[i]`.
+The traditional vectorized code discards this potential locality: each `X[i]` is loaded once for a single small operation like `2*X[i]`, writing the result out to a temporary array before immediately reading the next `X[i]`.